-- Privileged mode (Kernel mode)
+• Privileged mode (Kernel mode)

 - Allowed to execute all CPU instructions

 - Access to all I/O devices

 - Unprivileged mode (User mode)

 - Only a limited number of CPU instructions can be executed

 - e.g. access to memory and I/O devices are restricted

-- Operating Systems
+Operating Systems

 - What is an Operating System

 - OS evolution

 - OS details

+- Context Switching

+- Virtual Memory

+- Resource Competition and Deadlock

+- File Systems

+- Interprocess Communication

 - Networking

-- The Internet

-- Network protocols

-- Security

 Do you remember?
 Multiprogramming - The Challenge

-The answer:
+The answer: Processes

-Processes